-Would you like to have your neighbors buzzing about how good your garden looks?
-There’s an easy way to do that and help an important native pollinator.
+Would you like to hear your neighbors buzzing about how good your garden looks?
+There's an easy way to do that and help an important native pollinator at the same time.

-Several once-common species of North American bumblebees are suffering significant range restriction and reduced abundance, according to a recent survey by the Xerces Society.
-Xerces is an international nonprofit that advocates for invertebrates and their habitats.
-Surveys like the one on bumblebees are important.
+Several once-common species of North American bumblebees are suffering significant range restriction and reduced abundance, according to surveys by the Xerces Society, an international nonprofit that advocates for invertebrates and their habitats.

 Scientists don't have sufficient data to make a good determination about the status of most bumblebee species, said Robbin Thorp, a professor emeritus in the Department of Entomology and Nematology at the University of California at Davis.
 "Some species are in very serious decline," he said.
 "Some others are doing well and even expanding their ranges."